jackrosenthal/rubik-solver/README.md

 # Rubik Solver

-PLACE ALL SOURCE FILES IN src/main/java!!!!!
+PLACE ALL SOURCE FILES IN `src/main/java`!!!!!

+Tests go in `src/tests/java` and will be run automatically during build.

-To build, type "gradle build"
+* To build, type `gradle build`
-To run, type "gradle run"
+* To run, type `gradle run`